pixability/federated-types/README.md

 yarn add @pixability-ui/federated-types
 ```

 You'll also need to place a `federation.config.json` in each package being federated.
 It will contain the remote name and exported members.
-These properties are used in webpoack's `ModuleFederationPlugin` configuration object.
-An exmaple:
+These properties are used in Webpack's `ModuleFederationPlugin` configuration object.
+An example:

 #### `federation.config.json`